jeqo/jeqo.github.io-src/content/post/2017-01-31-kafka-rewind-consumers-offset.md

 to go back to, so this can get tricky if you have more than one partition, so I would recommend to use `#offsetsForTimes` in those cases to get an aligned result and avoid inconsistencies in your consumers.

+In the source code, I've added the steps to get partitions by topic that will help us to reproduce this steps when you have several topics.

 ****
 **References**